top of page

 Take-off and landing

 During take-off and landing, the rapid changes in air pressure can cause discomfort in the ears.
-This is commonly known as airplane ear and can result in blocked ears, deep ear discomfort or pain, and muffled hearing.
+This is commonly known as aeroplane ear and can result in blocked ears, deep ear discomfort or pain, and muffled hearing.

 The best way to prevent this is by keeping the Eustachian tubes open.
 When the tubes are open, they can help equalise the air pressure.
-While adults are often advised to yawn or chew gum, here are some tips for babies: ◦ Time their feeds
+While adults are often advised to yawn or chew gum, here are some tips for babies:

-◦ Offer a dummy
+• Offer a dummy

-◦ Have them nibble on a snack/toy.
+• Have them nibble on a snack or toy

 Bring headphones